 Shovel Length: 30-inch handle

 This round point tempered steel blade packs a lot of power.
-The handle has a D shaped design which can help you with more of your heavy-duty tasks.
+The handle has a D shaped design that can help you with more of your heavy-duty tasks.

 The blade also strikes a good balance between the sharpened edge and the larger surface area which allows you to hold even more.